WinVector/Examples/CensusAdultIncomeExample/ExampleRun.md

 registerDoMC(cores=ncores)
 ```

-The we load our data.
-In our case the data is taken from [here](http://archive.ics.uci.edu/ml/machine-learning-databases/adult/) and you can perform all of these steps if you download the contents of the [example git directory](https://github.com/WinVector/Examples/tree/master/CensusAdultIncomeExample).
-Obviously this has a lot of moving parts (R, R Markdown, Github, R packages)- but is very easy to do a second time (first time can be a bit of learning and preparation).
+The we load our data for analysis.
+We are going to build a model predicting an income level from other demographic features.
+The data is taken from [here](http://archive.ics.uci.edu/ml/machine-learning-databases/adult/) and you can perform all of the demonstrated steps if you download the contents of the [example git directory](https://github.com/WinVector/Examples/tree/master/CensusAdultIncomeExample).
+Obviously this has a lot of moving parts (R, R Markdown, Github, R packages, devtools)- but is very easy to do a second time (first time can be a bit of learning and preparation).

 ``` r
 # load data